rbourgeat/tokenizer/documentation/README.md

 ```

 > Info: With this command we use Sepolia network for test (you can get free speolia ETH [here](https://www.infura.io/faucet/sepolia) every 24h) but you can change network for using real money.

+## (bonus) Multisig

+You can add a multisignature system to your token, see the `code/contracts/rbourgeat42bonus.sol` and use the `deployment/deploy_multisig.js`